Hillion Mall

-The mall is anchored by Best Denki, NTUC FairPrice, Kopitiam, Amore Fitness and Boutique Spa and PCF Sparkletots Preschool.
+The mall is anchored by NTUC FairPrice, Kopitiam, Amore Fitness and Boutique Spa and PCF Sparkletots Preschool.
 It also shares the building with Hillion Residences above the mall.

 Description

 It is the first mixed-use development in western Singapore to integrate a retail mall, residential living, bus interchange and both MRT and LRT stations.

 The mall consists of four storeys, two above ground and two below ground.
 It also has an underground carpark.
 It has open spaces, such as the MRT Plaza and an atrium, meant for events and promotional sales.

 The first floor of the mall is split into two sections, Seoul Street and Asian Fusion, being separated by the bus interchange in the middle.
 Both sections mainly consist of restaurants.
 The second floor houses Kopitiam, Subway, medical facilities and childcare educational facilities.

-Basement 1 houses Best Denki, a McDonald's, Krispy Kreme, mobile carriers, among other miscellaneous shops.
+Basement 1 houses Best Denki(Closed; Now converted into many shops), a McDonald's, Krispy Kreme, mobile carriers, among other miscellaneous shops.
 Basement 2 mainly consists of NTUC FairPrice, some fast food outlets and smaller shops for fashion and accessories and food and beverages.
 The MRT station is connected by Exit D through an underpass at Basement 3, and both the LRT station and bus interchange is connected on Level 1.